ids-s1-20/project-infinite/proposal/proposal.md

 ## 1\.
 Introduction

-The dataset “USvideos” came from the Kaggle website and was collected by YouTube API, the dataset includes several months of data on the daily trending US YouTube videos.
-To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users interactions(number of views, comments, and likes).
+The data set “USvideos” comes from the Kaggle website and was collected by YouTube API, the data set includes several months of data on the daily trending US YouTube videos.
+To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring user interaction(number of views, comments, and likes).

-The general research question is “Which factors affect how popular a YouTube video will be?”
-We are assuming that the popularity is determined by the factors of number of views, comments, and likes.
+The general research question is “What is the most popular video on Youtube, factoring in the number of views, comments, and likes”.

-The variables are video\_id, trending\_date, title, channel\_title,
-category\_id, publish\_time, tags, views, likes, dislikes,
-comment\_count, thumbnail\_link, comment\_disabled, rating\_disabled,
-video\_error\_or\_removed, description.
+The variables that we will mainly use would be: category\_id - We will use this variable to determine the most popular video (find the category in json file, according to the category\_id); views - This variable will indicate the number of viewers on a video, likes - THis variable will indicate the number of likes on a video, comment\_count - This variable will indicate the number of comments on a video, All three of these variables will help us determine the popularity of each video. these three variables indicate the popularity of each video, We will also use title, channel\_title, tags, and description to further examine how these have an effect on how popular a video might become.

 ## 2\.
 Data